Dead Kennedys: Fresh Fruit for Rotting Vegetables (1980–1981)

 In January 1981, Ted announced that he wanted to leave to pursue a career in architecture and would help look for a replacement.
 He played his last concert in February 1981.
 His replacement was D. H. Peligro (Darren Henley).
 Around the same time, East Bay Ray had tried to pressure the rest of the band to sign to the major record label Polydor Records; Biafra stated that he was prepared to leave the group if the rest of the band wanted to sign to the label, though East Bay Ray asserts that he recommended against signing with Polydor.
 Polydor decided not to sign the band after they learned that Dead Kennedys' next single was to be entitled "Too Drunk to Fuck".

 When "Too Drunk to Fuck" came out in May 1981 it caused controversy in the UK, as the BBC feared the single would reach the Top 30, which would necessitate its title being mentioned on Top of the Pops.
-It was never played, although it was called "'Too Drunk' by the Kennedys" by presenter Tony Blackburn.
+It was never played, although it was simply called "'Too Drunk' by the Kennedys" by presenter Tony Blackburn.